M-ahmad144/M-ahmad144/README.md

 # 👋 Hi, I'm Muhammad Ahmad

-### MERN Stack Developer | Full-Stack Web Applications Expert

-I specialize in creating and optimizing cutting-edge full-stack web applications using the MERN stack—MongoDB, Express.js, React, and Node.js.
-Driven by a passion for technology, I build robust solutions that push the boundaries of modern web development.
+### MERN Stack Developer | Passionate MERN Stack Developer with a strong background in building and maintaining full-stack web applications using MongoDB, Express.js, React, and Node.js.

 ---